gethinoakes/gethinoakes.github.io/_posts/2016-01-01-a-new-year-a-new-me.md

 Another is to use an app to keep track of my goals and mark when I do or do not do them on any given day.
 This way I can see visually at an instant if I am on a path to productivity or giving into laziness again.

-In regards to getting fit; I'm going to escape the treadmills and start running outside again, 3 days a week following a 10k plan which lasts 14 weeks but I plan to repeat each week as I'm currently so unfit so it will take me longer.&nbsp;
+In regards to getting fit; I'm going to escape the treadmills and start running outside again, 3 days a week following a 10k plan which lasts 14 weeks but I plan to repeat each week as I'm currently so unfit so it will take me longer.

 I'm also going to attempt all of the popular P90 programs by BeachBody this year.
 There are 4 of them which are 90 days each so this would take more than the entire year.
-It is a massive challenge.&nbsp;
+It is a massive challenge.

 In regards to becoming a better/proper JavaScript developer I am currently about halfway through the Eloquent JS book that I have been reading and making notes on.
 I plan to continue and I got a hard copy of the book for Christmas which will make it easier.
-From there I will focus on bettering my understanding of what I have learnt as well as going on to study AngularJS and Typescript in depth.&nbsp;
+From there I will focus on bettering my understanding of what I have learnt as well as going on to study AngularJS and Typescript in depth.

 I will need to get back into iOS programming to finish off my unfinished apps and also develop new apps I have ideas for.
 I'm going to skip Objective-C now and focus on learning Swift as it is now 2 years old and open sourced I believe it's a good time to leave Objective-C behind.
-This will mean re-writing what I have done in Swift but that will make for a good learning experience.&nbsp;
+This will mean re-writing what I have done in Swift but that will make for a good learning experience.

 I can't divulge much about the biggest project I want to undertake.
 But this will be developed as I grow as a developer.

-I'm going to try and expand myself as a freelancer and keep getting clients throughout the year to build my portfolio, I'm going to attempt this by putting myself out there more.&nbsp;
+I'm going to try and expand myself as a freelancer and keep getting clients throughout the year to build my portfolio, I'm going to attempt this by putting myself out there more.

 ## Summary
 What's most important this year to me is getting my health back on track and just creating, it doesn't really matter what it is.
 I just want to make things, I no longer want to just consume tv or games or whatever it is.